Barry. | By Barry Sanders

-My mother was one of those incredible ladies who used to go to church twice on Sundays.
+See, my mother was one of those incredible ladies who used to go to church twice on Sundays.
 Once was never enough.
 She needed to talk to Jesus after dinner, too.
 My friend lived at the top of one of the few hills in Wichita, so me and my brother used to run up there after dinner and play tackle football in our church clothes.
-Man, we would pray that my mother’s old car wouldn’t be able to make it up that hill to come get us.
-We knew that if we made it past five o’ clock without hearing her muffler rumbling, then we were safe.
+We would pray that my mother’s old car wouldn’t be able to make it up that hill to come get us.
+We knew that if we made it past five o’ clock without hearing her muffler, then we were safe.
 That was just about the best feeling in the world.

 Sometimes she would get clever and send one of my younger siblings up the hill to come collect us, and we used to just run.